Sadhvi Sharma

 Mobile-first, web as a distinct experience

 Web wasn't a stretched mobile.
-We designed the web experience independently once mobile was validated — adapting the content density and interaction patterns to the different context of use rather than forcing responsive scaling.
+We designed the web experience independently once mobile was validated — adapting content density and interaction patterns to the different context of use rather than forcing responsive scaling.

 "I can control the course of my life (and so I should)"